 Who can prescribe sleeping pills and minor tranquilizers?

-You should be prescribed sleeping pills and minor tranquilizers according to the guidelines developed by the National Institute for Excellence in Health and Care.
+You should be prescribed sleeping pills and minor tranquilizers according to the National Institute for Excellence in Health and Care guidelines.

-These guidelines say that only minor sleeping pills and tranquilizers should be given:
+These guidelines say that only a little sleeping pills and tranquilizers should be given: